StevenD24/AWS-Serverless-API-System/README.md

 Designed with scalability, security, and ease of maintenance at its core, it features a GitHub Actions CI/CD pipeline for automating testing, building, and deployment processes, ensuring smooth integration and continuous delivery.

-This project harnesses the Serverless Framework integrated with AWS CloudFormation for streamlined deployment and management of serverless applications.
+This project utilizes the Serverless Framework integrated with AWS CloudFormation for streamlined deployment and management of serverless applications.

 ## Features